 Colon cancer is the third most common cancer in the U.S. With early detection, it is also one of the most treatable cancers.
 Our comprehensive inpatient and outpatient cancer care program is provided by a multidisciplinary team with subspecialty training and distinguished clinical expertise in diagnosing and treating colon cancer.

 OMC physicians were among the first in the country to perform laparoscopic colon resection in 2001, a procedure that has now become a standard treatment option for colon cancer patients.
 Colonoscopy screenings can help by detecting and removing precancerous growths early, before they turn into cancer.
-Routine colonoscopies are recommended for both men and women, 50 years of age and older.

 Lung cancer is one of the most common cancers in the world.
 It is a leading cause of cancer death in men and women in the United States.
 Cigarette smoking, high levels of pollution, radiation and asbestos exposure may increase risk.
 At OMC, lung cancer treatment specialists have developed a system to address the desire of patients and their families to schedule evaluations with several specialists, all in the fastest timeframe possible.

 A team of specialty physicians from areas such as oncology, radiation therapy, pulmonology, thoracic surgery, radiology, pathology and primary care meet regularly to discuss every lung cancer patient’s case individually, and the group draws from the expertise and experience of each specialist to develop the best possible treatment plan for the patient.

 OMC physicians were the first in the region to introduce some of the latest technology in diagnosing lung cancer, including Endobronchial Ultrasound to perform non-surgical biopsies of the chest, and the InReach System for detecting hard-to-reach lung cancer lesions in hard-to-access regions of the lungs.